Jeremy-Tsai-310206-XJOSH/Isabel-Lifu-211207-XPrado/README.md

 Favourite topic: Vector Calculus<br>
 Placing in family: First and only child<br>
 Pets: A Golden Retriever called Prado, A German Sheperd called Sylvia<br>
-Fun fact: My account name, Isabel-Lifu-211207-XPrado is derived from my name, birthdate in ddmmyy without the slashes, and then Kiss=X Prado! *Sorry to Sylvia, cos you didn't exist yet when I joined Github</h4>
+Fun fact: My account name, Isabel-Lifu-211207-XPrado is derived from my name,<br>
+birthdate in ddmmyy without the slashes, and then Kiss=X Prado! <br>
+*Sorry to Sylvia, cos you didn't exist yet when I joined Github 🤣</h4>
 <br><br>
 <h3>About Prado (who thinks he's a human):<br></h3>
 <h4>Breed: Golden Retriever<br>